Legal & Operational Accuracy

 For businesses registered under GST, timely filing of GSTR-1, GSTR-3B (monthly/quarterly), and annual return (if applicable) is mandatory.
 Even NIL returns must be filed to maintain active GST status and avoid late fees or cancellation.

-Business License Renewals (if applicable)
+Business License Renewals (If Applicable)

 Licenses such as Shop & Establishment, FSSAI, Trade License, and Professional Tax must be renewed annually or as per state-specific timelines.
 Missing renewals can lead to penalties, suspension of operations, or denial of future registrations.

-GST and MSME Compliance (If Applicable)
+GST and MSME Compliance

 GST Registration & Return Filing

 Proprietors whose turnover exceeds the GST threshold (₹20 lakhs for services, ₹40 lakhs for goods) must obtain GST registration.
-Once registered, timely filing of GSTR-1 and GSTR-3B is mandatory, even in the absence of transactions.
-Late filing attracts daily penalties and interest.
+Once registered, timely filing of GSTR-1 and GSTR-3B is mandatory—even with NIL transactions.

 MSME/Udyam Registration and Updates